 The first production car was completed on 22nd May 1962, and September of that year the model was launched to an eager public at the Earls Court Motor Show.

-During its 19 years production a total of 512,122 MGB models left the factory.
-This figure is greater than the combined total of all other MG's manufactured at Abingdon and remains the highest volume of a single design of sports car produced by any manufacture in the world.
+During it's 19 years production a total of 512,122 MGB models left the factory.
+This figure is greater than the combined total of MG's manufactured at Abingdon and remains the highest volume of a single design of sports car produced by and manufacture in the world.

-Introduced to the MGB range in 1967 the GT was styled at MG's Abingdon Design Office, but then sent to Pininfarina in Italy, who made minor changes.
-The result was a vehicle that Autocar described at its launch as "perhaps the prettiest Sports Coupe ever to leave the BMC drawing boards."
+Introduced to the MGB range in 1967 the GT was styled at MG's Abingon design office, but then sent to Pinifarina in Italy, who made minor changes.
+The result was a vehicle that Autocar described at it's launch as "Perhaps the prettiest sports Coupe ever to leave the BMC drawing boards".

 When production of the MGB finally ceased in 1980 a total of 128,188 GT models had left Abingdon.